wangjiezhe/awesome-stars/README.md

 - [sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool
 - [Chromagnon](https://github.com/JRBANCEL/Chromagnon) - Chrome/Chromium Forensic Tool : Parses History, Visited Links, Downloaded Files and Cache
 - [system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.
-- [mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a fast and easy to use library for Python, which helps generate synthetic data for a variety of purposes in a variety of languages.
+- [mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a fast and easy to use library for Python, which helps generate the big volumes of fake data for a variety of purposes in a variety of languages.
 - [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder 📹
 - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
 Bare bones Python implementations of machine learning models and algorithms with a focus on accessibility.
 Aims to cover everything from data mining to deep learning.
 - [nowater](https://github.com/piglei/nowater) - "zhikanlz.com" for baidu, douban, tianya (spiders and long polling part, by twisted)